You're More Than A Three-Digit Credit Score

 - Retail Credit cards.
 Retail credit cards are generally easy to get for those with bad or no credit.
 Some approval processes don’t even include a credit check.
 Research before opening a retail card.
 If you spend too much or miss payments, it could negatively affect your credit.
 Also, these credit cards typically have high interest rates.

 - Point-of-Sale Leasing.
-Our very own Acima Credit offers no-credit-needed leasing that allows you to buy what you want and need today.
-This fair lease-to-own option gives you the ability to invest in important life-purchases without giving out your personal information.
-Within 90 days or sooner, you can pay off your purchase without the dreaded credit check.
+Our very own Acima offers no-credit-needed leasing that allows you to buy what you want and need today.
+Our No Credit Needed lease-to-own option offers you the ability to get important life necessities.

-The icing on the cake—Acima Credit recently partnered with Experian, a company that reports your payment history to credit bureaus.
+The icing on the cake—Acima recently partnered with Experian, a company that reports your payment history to credit bureaus.
 This means you can purchase exactly what you want today, all while building credit.

 Credit score is an integral part of your future financial success and security.
 Make sure you educate yourself, and start building your credit ASAP.